Lucy Renshall

 Lucy Renshall (born 11 December 1995) is a British judoka, who competed at the 2020 Summer Olympics held in Tokyo, Japan.

+Early life and education

+Renshall is from Eccleston, St Helens.
+At age 8, she joined SKK Judo Club in Earlestown.
+She later trained at the British Judo Centre in Walsall and studied at the University of Wolverhampton.

 Judo career

 Renshall is a four times champion of Great Britain, winning the half-middleweight division at the British Judo Championships in 2015, 2016, 2017 and 2021.

-In 2020, she was selected to represent Great Britain at the 2020 Summer Olympics in Tokyo, where she competed in the women's 63 kg category.
+In 2020, Renshall was selected to represent Great Britain at the 2020 Summer Olympics in Tokyo, where she competed in the women's 63 kg category.